-When a subhalo is present in the data, cells away from the subhalo's true location may show smaller increases in likelihood, both in the cells neighbouring the true subhalo and further away but in proximity to the lensed source's emission.
-For example, in the top-right panel of \cref{figure:SimDetect} (Lens$_{\rm 1}$ with a $10^{10.5}$M$_{\odot}$ DM subhalo) values of $\Delta\,\mathrm{ln}\,\mathcal{L}_{\rm VorSO} > 150$ are seen surrounding the true subhalo (black star), but values of $\Delta\,\mathrm{ln}\,\mathcal{L}_{\rm VorSO} > 50$ are also seen towards the bottom-right and bottom-left of the grid.
-These models assume subhalo masses above or below the true input value in order to produce a lensing signal that is similar to the signal produced by the true DM subhalo.
-These likelihood increases are not false positives, because they are due to the presence of a subhalo that is truly present somewhere in the data.
-Models with a subhalo offset from an actual subhalo can therefore mimic its perturbing effect by rescaling its mass.
-The same behaviour is discussed in \citet{He2022} and therefore must be considered when interpreting results on the SLACS and BELLS-GALLERY lenses.
+When a subhalo is present in the data, cells away from the subhalo's true location may show smaller increases in evidence, both in the cells neighbouring the true subhalo and further away but in proximity to the lensed source's emission.
+For example, in the top-right panel of \cref{figure:SimDetect} (Lens$_{\rm 1}$ with a $10^{10.5}$M$_{\odot}$ DM subhalo) values of $\Delta\,\mathrm{ln}\,\mathcal{Z}^{\rm Base} > 150$ are seen surrounding the true subhalo (black star), but values of $\Delta\,\mathrm{ln}\,\mathcal{Z}^{\rm Base} > 50$ are also seen towards the bottom-right and bottom-left of the grid.
+These models infer subhalo masses above or below the true input value in order to produce a lensing signal that is similar to the signal produced by the true DM subhalo.
+These are not false positives, because they are due to a subhalo being truly present somewhere in the data.
+Models which assume a subhalo offset from a true subhalo can therefore mimic its perturbing effect by rescaling its mass.
+The same behaviour is discussed in \citet{He2023} and therefore must be considered when interpreting the SLACS and BELLS-GALLERY lenses.
 This also highlights the multimodality of the lens model parameter space and demonstrates why our grid-search of \texttt{dynesty} fits removes it.

-Our subhalo analysis can therefore successfully detect DM subhalos down to masses of at least $10^{9.5}$M$_{\odot}$ on HST-quality data.
+Our subhalo analysis therefore successfully detect DM subhalos down to masses of at least $10^{9.5}$M$_{\odot}$ for HST-quality data.
 It does not infer false positives, provided there is sufficient resolution in the source reconstruction.
 These conclusions are only valid for simulated data where the parametric lens light and mass models used to simulate the images are the same as those used to fit them.